citrix-openstack/blogentries/quantum_on_xenserver.md

 So we expect that the port of the dhcp server and the router is tagged with VLAN 1.
 Execute `sudo ovs-vsctl show`, and look for the `tag:` lines to verify this.

+### Next Steps

+I was intentionally not covering the `public` network.
+This network is supposed to be the external network.
+If you look at its configuration, you will find, that it is mapped to `physnet1` as well, but if you are looking for the flows, with `sudo ovs-ofctl dump-flows br-ex`, you will not find the traces of the VLAN id.
+You will need to start another agent to manage your `br-ex` bridge.

+To be continued...